discolarrence/Catering/README.md

 - Write a  SELECT query that utilizes a GROUP BY clause along with an aggregate function.
 - Write a SELECT query that utilizes a CALCULATED FIELD.
 - Write a SELECT query that utilizes a SUBQUERY.
-- Write a SELECT query that utilizes a JOIN, at least 2 OPERATORS (AND, OR, =, IN, BETWEEN, ETC) AND A GROUP BY clause with an aggregate function.
-- Write a SELECT query that utilizes a JOIN with 3 or more tables, at 2 OPERATORS (AND, OR, =, IN, BETWEEN, ETC), a GROUP BY clause with an aggregate function, and a HAVING clause.

 **Group 2: Updating/Deleting Data from a Database**